ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ipccwg1ar6ch3.rst

 #.
 Script ipcc_ar6/corr_pattern_collect.ncl

-   *Required settings for script*

-   * labels: List of labels for each variable on the x-axis

    *Optional settings for script*

    * diag_order: give order of plotting variables on the x-axis
+   * labels: List of labels for each variable on the x-axis
    * model_spread: if True, model spread is shaded
    * plot_median: if True, median is plotted